 Science, Nature, and others

-In their Research papers based on the results of work carried out at the SPbU Research Park, the users are obliged to mention that the work was conducted on SPbU equipment, including publications in such journals as Science and Nature, as well as other leading peer-reviewed journals (see Names of SPbU scientists on the pages of leading scientific and academic journals).
-Professor V. Ananikov, head of the SPbU Laboratory of Cluster Catalysis, has been recently recognized as the most frequently cited Russian scientist in the Field of Chemistry in 2015 (according to the analysis of the Web of Science database), after a competition held by the Thomson Reuters international company together with the Russian Ministry of Education and Science (see The most widely cited chemist of the country in 2015 works at SPbU).
-He obtained scientific results for writing his papers when working on the equipment of the SPbU Research Park.
+In their research papers based on the results of work carried out at the St Petersburg University Research Park, the users are obliged to mention that the work was conducted on the University equipment, including publications in such journals as Science and Nature, as well as other leading peer-reviewed journals (see Names of St Petersburg University scientists on the pages of leading scientific and academic journals).
+Professor V. Ananikov, head of the St Petersburg University Laboratory of Cluster Catalysis, has been recently recognised as the most frequently cited Russian scientist in the Field of Chemistry in 2015 (according to the analysis of the Web of Science database), after a competition held by the Thomson Reuters international company together with the Russian Ministry of Education and Science (see The most widely cited chemist of the country in 2015 works at St Petersburg University).
+He obtained scientific results for writing his papers while working on the equipment of the St Petersburg University Research Park.

-The SPbU Research Park portal has a webpage listing works of its users published in periodical literature in 2013–2016 (altogether 1,450): Publications of the Research Park users based on the data obtained on the equipment of the Research Park.
-Websites of each of the SPbU research laboratories listed above contain a Publications section: for example, the Uraltsev Spin Optics Laboratory (see Uraltsev Spin Optics Laboratory — Research Papers); the Theodosius Dobzhansky Centre for Genome Bioinformatics (see A new paper published by members of the Theodosius Dobzhansky Centre for Genome Bioinformatics); the Laboratory of Biomolecular NMR (see Laboratory of Biomolecular NMR — Publications).
-In 2015, for example, scientists of the SPbU Institute of Translational Biomedicine published 74 research papers in international journals with the overall impact factor of 333.6 (see Publications by members of the SPbU Institute of Translational Biomedicine in 2015-2016).
+The St Petersburg University Research Park portal has a webpage listing works of its users published in periodical literature in 2013–2016 (altogether 1,450): Publications of the Research Park users based on data obtained on the equipment of the Research Park.
+Websites of each of the St Petersburg University research laboratories listed above contain a Publications section: for example, the Uraltsev Spin Optics Laboratory (see Uraltsev Spin Optics Laboratory — Research Papers); the Theodosius Dobzhansky Center for Genome Bioinformatics (see A new paper published by members of the Theodosius Dobzhansky Center for Genome Bioinformatics); the Laboratory of Biomolecular NMR (see Laboratory of Biomolecular NMR — Publications).
+In 2015, for example, scientists of the St Petersburg University Institute of Translational Biomedicine published 74 research papers in international journals with the overall impact factor of 333.6 (see Publications by members of the St Petersburg University Institute of Translational Biomedicine in 2015-2016).

 Time to collect and use the scattered equipment

-Another aspect of the problems gradually became obvious ─ organization and management of SPbU research equipment utilization (except for the equipment of the SPbU Research Park).
-The University possesses thousands of pieces of equipment which are not part of the SPbU Research Park resource centres.
+Another aspect of the problem gradually became obvious ─ organisation and management of St Petersburg University research equipment utilisation (except for the equipment of the St Petersburg University Research Park).
+The University possesses thousands of pieces of equipment which are not part of the St Petersburg University Research Park resource centres.
 Even seeing all of this equipment would be a difficult task: the equipment is scattered over numerous premises; it is not always listed on the inventory register; it is not used to its full capacity and often employed inefficiently...
-After a meeting with one of SPbU scientists, who complained about not getting access to the equipment installed at his department (see “An unexpected offer” in the Minutes from the Rector’s Meeting with Visitors on 24 February 2015, clause 2), the Rector set the following task: to create a register of equipment that is not part of the SPbU Research Park resource centres and develop regulations for its use which would be convenient for everyone.
+After a meeting with one of St Petersburg University scientists, who complained about not getting access to the equipment installed at his department (see “An unexpected offer” in Minutes from the Rector’s Meeting with Visitors on 24 February 2015, clause 2), the Rector set the following task: to create a register of equipment that is not part of the St Petersburg University Research Park resource centres and develop regulations for its use which would be convenient for everyone.
 Equal access to all equipment for all researchers would be beneficial for many scientists.
-During the first phase, the task would be to create an open database containing the information on the field of study that uses a particular piece of equipment, its location, the results and projects achieved with its help, as well as the basic technical specifications of the instrument and consumables needed for its operation (see “On efficiency of use of the equipment that is not part of the SPbU Research Park” in the Minutes of the Rector’s Meeting held on 25 May 2015, clause 8).
+During the first phase, the task would be to create an open database containing the information on the field of study that uses a particular piece of equipment, its location, the results and projects achieved with its help, as well as the basic technical specifications of the instrument and consumables needed for its operation (see “On efficiency of use of the equipment that is not part of the St Petersburg University Research Park” in Minutes of the Rector’s Meeting held on 25 May 2015, clause 8).

 Putting the house in order–2: New equipment

 Here is another example: In 2014 we established the Biobank Centre.
-This centre is not only a unique specialized cryorepository of biological samples but also a database with clinical, laboratory and personal information (see Biobank Centre).
+This centre is not only a unique, specialised cryorepository of biological samples but also a database with clinical, laboratory and personal information (see Biobank Centre).
 The first biobank in Russia is designed to achieve global scientific and medical goals, namely, to support biomedical research into the foundations of human health and longevity.
-The Biobank Centre was established when, in 2014, SPbU scientists won a competition for a grant of the Russian Science Foundation (750 million roubles) and started working on the project for the development of translational biomedicine, quite unique for our country (see SPbU received 750 million roubles for the development of translational biomedicine).
+The Biobank Centre was established when, in 2014, St Petersburg University scientists won a grant of the Russian Science Foundation (750 million roubles) and started working on the project for the development of translational biomedicine, which is unique for our country (see St Petersburg University received 750 million roubles for the development of translational biomedicine).
 Then the Genome Russia Project was launched, with the aim of creating a database containing information on DNA sequences of people living in different regions of Russia (see Genome Russia Project).
 New equipment was acquired so that such global tasks could be achieved.
-And we already have the results: the research has led to 3 publications in Science, and several dozens of research papers have been published in other high-ranking scientific journals.
+And we already have the results: the research has led to three publications in Science, and several dozens of research papers have been published in other high-ranking scientific journals.

-Here is a third example: As early as in 2007, on recommendation of the Department of Optics supported by the dean of the faculty, SPbU acquired the Univer-M platform at the cost of 125 million roubles.
+Here is a third example: As early as in 2007, on recommendation of the Department of Optics supported by the dean of the faculty, St Petersburg University acquired the Univer-M platform at the cost of 125 million roubles.
 The platform was bought, so what next?
 At the time, the same unwritten rule was still active: the equipment was bought for the department, so the department controls the use of the equipment and, therefore, it should enable its operation.
 However, the physicists did not have enough funds to maintain and service such expensive equipment.
 In the end, the scientists themselves suggested transferring the platform to the Research Park.
-The equipment was transferred to the Research Park but a whole another year was required to “bring it back to life”!
+The equipment was transferred to the Research Park but an entire year was required to “bring it back to life”!
 The accuracy parameters of such equipment have to meet very strict requirements, while its servicing, maintenance, and repair are rather costly procedures.

 We have already had quite a few cases when equipment which is not part of the Research Park is transferred to the Research Park on the initiative of the academic staff.
 S. Mikushev defined two rules that need to be followed in the course of such a transfer:

-- obligatory shared access to the equipment and its registration in the unified information database of the University (to inform all researcher about the equipment and its specifications);
+- obligatory shared access to the equipment and its registration in the unified information database of the University (to inform all researchers about the equipment and its specifications);

 - the research engineer who used to work on that equipment has to become an employee of the Research Park.